$2.6 billion for coastal restoration in Inflation Reduction Act

-This allocation will provide funding for contracts, grants, cooperative agreements, and technical assistance, per the law, and will remain available through September 2026.
-Another $50 million will be appropriated to NOAA for competitive grants to fund climate research as it relates to weather, ocean, coastal, and atmospheric processes and conditions, and impacts to marine species and coastal habitats.
+This allocation will provide funding for contracts, grants, cooperative agreements, and technical assistance.
+Funding will remain available through September 2026.
+An additional $50 million will be appropriated to NOAA for competitive grants to fund climate research as it relates to weather, ocean, coastal, and atmospheric processes and conditions, and impacts to marine species and coastal habitats.

 Exactly how this money will be distributed by NOAA remains to be seen, but RAE is encouraged by Congress and the Biden, Harris Administration’s commitment to coastal restoration.
 The newly appropriated $2.6+ billion comes just months after Congress designated roughly $3 billion to NOAA for coastal restoration in the Bipartisan Infrastructure Law.

 “Congress has made a strong commitment to address climate change and invest in coastal restoration and ecosystem recovery with these new funding streams” said Daniel Hayden, President and CEO of Restore America’s Estuaries.
 “We look forward to working with NOAA, our member groups, and our partners to ensure that the more than $5 billion in new funding goes directly towards protecting coastal communities from storms, conserving ecosystems that provide vital habitat for fish and wildlife, and restoring wetlands which naturally store large amounts of carbon.”